ralphmartynward/ironhack_09_final-project/README.md

 ### Sentiment Analysis via BERT

-Consequently, we turned to a more modern approach using BERT and a pre-trained corpus.
-This approach significantly improved our sentiment analysis, providing us with a category and sentiment analysis for all titles.
+Consequently, I turned to a more modern approach using BERT and a pre-trained corpus.
+This approach significantly improved the sentiment analysis, providing a category and sentiment analysis for all titles.

 ## Text Generation via ChatGPT

-After classifying and assessing the sentiment of the data, we connect to ChatGPT via API to generate a unique story and a prompt for each headline.
+After classifying and assessing the sentiment of the data, I connect to ChatGPT via API to generate a unique story and a prompt for each headline.
 Getting the "instructions" right for generating the perfect prompt was a big challenge.

 ## Image Generation via Midjourney

 These prompts from ChatGPT then feed into Midjourney, where they guide the creation of ultra-realistic images.
-Central to our brand, each image features our signature touch: a Garfield-like cat.
+Central to the brand, each image features my signature touch: a Garfield-like cat.
-We attempted to automate sending the image prompt to midjourney using a bot and a webhook on a Discord server.
-However, due to certain restrictions on bot activities, we had to resort to manual intervention or find alternative solutions.
+I attempted to automate sending the image prompt to midjourney using a bot and a webhook on a Discord server.
+However, due to certain restrictions on bot activities, I had to resort to manual intervention or find alternative solutions.

 ## Posting to Instagram

-After obtaining the image from midjourney, we add final touches, including a banner, headline text, and an emoji, to make the post Instagram-ready.
+After obtaining the image from midjourney, I add final touches, including a banner, headline text, and an emoji, to make the post Instagram-ready.
-Finally, we post the finished image and a fitting caption to Instagram.
-Initially, we used Facebook's official Graph API, but after the application was rejected, we resorted to an unofficial Instagram API.
-Despite the challenges, this method proved successful, enabling us to post images to the main feed and stories to their appropriate categories on Instagram.
+Finally, I post the finished image and a fitting caption to Instagram.
+Initially, we used Facebook's official Graph API, but after the application was rejected, I resorted to an unofficial Instagram API.
+Despite the challenges, this method proved successful, enabling me to post images to the main feed and stories to their appropriate categories on Instagram.

 ![IG](https://raw.githubusercontent.com/ralphmartynward/ironhack_09_final-project/main/images/instagrampurr.png)